Okapi-san/ChIP-Pipeline/README.md

 ```
 Run the Pipeline with ```./ChIP_Pipeline_final.sh```.

+# Workflow

 ## Input Data
-The pipeline requires Input files in BED- or BED6-format.
-For now, the Pipeline accepts input from ChIP-Atlas and formates files to BED-format.
-Input as .tsv looks like this (showing one line):
+The pipeline requires Input files in BED- or BED6-format or RAW-files from ChIP-Atlas.
+Input as .tsv from ChIP-Atlas looks like this (showing one line):
 ```
 track name="EPAS1 (@ All cell types) 50" url="http://chip-atlas.org/view?id=$$" gffTags="on"
 chr1	9869	10464	ID=SRX968419;Name=EPAS1%20(@%20786-O);Title=GSM1642766:%20ChIP-Seq%20of%20HIF-2a%20in%20786-O%20with%20HIF-1a%20re-expression%3B%20Homo%20sapiens%3B%20ChIP-Seq;Cell%20group=Kidney;<br>source_name=Renal%20Cancer%20Cell%20Line;cell%20line=786-O;transfection=HIF-1a%20(pRRL-HIF-1a);chip%20antibody=HIF-2alpha%20Antibody%20(PM9);	700	.
 9869	10464	204,255,0